OldRacingCars.com

 United Kingdom 2022

 Mo Nunn found a new sponsor for 1975, the Dutch firm HB Bewaking, and they nominated Roelof Wunderink for the drive, later replacing him with the more experienced Gijs van Lennep in time for the Dutch Grand Prix.
 Ensign produced another new car, the Ensign N175, at the French Grand Prix but when Ensign and HB Bewaking parted company at the end of 1975, HB kept the N175 and Ensign had to start the 1976 season with the old N174.
 Chris Amon joined Ensign and he demonstrated the old car still had potential.
 Once the 1976 Ensign N176 was complete, the N174 was sold off and was raced by Guy Edwards in the Shellsport G8 series.
 Here the level of competition was entirely different, and Edwards put the car on pole for its first race.
-It was also used in libre racing by John Lepp, who established an outright Brands Hatch club circuit lap record in the car that lasted into the 1980s.
+It was also used in a libre race at Silverstone by John Lepp, who established an outright club circuit lap record in the car that lasted into the 1980s.
 The Ensign later went to Robin Smith for the 1979 Aurora series until Smith’s teammate Richard Jones damaged it at Snetterton.
-It was sold in damaged state to George "Welly" Potter who used the running gear in a Lotus Esprit he was building for the 1981 Donington GT series.
-Thereafter MN02 existed as an incomplete set of parts.
+It was sold unrepaired to George "Welly" Potter who used the running gear in a Lotus Esprit he was building for the 1981 Donington GT series.
+Thereafter N174 MN02 existed as an incomplete set of parts.
+It was finally rebuilt with a new monocoque in 2023 and competed in the 2024 Monaco Historics.

 These histories last updated on .